miyu1/simple_native_logger/README.md

 E/MyApp   ( 4150): fatal log (package:simple_native_logger_example/main.dart:117:33)
 ```

-MyApp is a tag parameter I used in exmaple app.
+MyApp is a tag I used in exmaple app.
 Change it to your own.

 To reset,